dOrgTech/the-graph-mutations-spec/README.md

   }
 }

-const requiredContext = {
+const config = {
-  ethereum: (provider) => {
+  ethereum: (provider: string) => {
-    // these are added to the context.thegraph object return new Web3(provider)
+    // these are added to the context.thegraph.config object return new Web3(provider)
   },
-  ipfs: (provider) => {
+  ipfs: (provider: string) => {
     return new IPFS(provider)
+  },
+  // TODO: move this to "Extra Functionality" section
+  // Example of a custom configuration property
+  property: {
+    // Property setters can be nested
+    a: (value: string) => { }
   }
 }

 export default {
   resolvers,
-  requiredContext
+  config
 }
 ```

 The requirements for the resolver's [JavaScript module](./subgraph/src/mutations/dist/index.js) are:
-1. Default exports an object with properties `resolvers` and `requiredContext`.
+1. Default exports an object with properties `resolvers` and `config`.
 2. `resolvers` has property `Mutations` which includes all of the schema's mutations.
-3. `requiredContext`'s properties are all functions, and their names are all supported by The Graph.
+3. `config`'s "leaf" properties are all functions that take a string.
 4. Module is ES5 compliant.
 We can verify this using [es-check](https://www.npmjs.com/package/es-check).
 5. Module is bundled with no external dependencies.
-There is no way to detect this as Javascript is dynamically interpreted, it will just have to be written in bold red text in the docs.
+There is no way to detect this as Javascript is dynamically interpreted, and dependencies can be resolved at run-time.
+This will just have to be written in bold red text in the docs.

 ## Step 4: Build & Publish Subgraph